 “Boring.
 Boring.
 Boring,” the man with the chartreuse coat lamented with a theatrical scowl, tossing his head back over the rest of his seat, stretching his arms out across the table, palms up, fingers flexing rapidly.
 The blonde who sat the opposite side of the table shrugged and primly lifted a small glass of aromatic liquid from the back of a passing automat server.

-“I thought it would liven things up.
-Though the spin doctors are certainly taking their time playing it.
+“I thought it would have a livening effect.
+Though the spin doctors are taking their time playing it.
 We’ve been here for thirty minutes and nothing.”

-“Have you considered that people around here might like their doldrums?”
+“Have you considered that the locals might like their doldrums?”

 “No,” the man laughed, “People want adventure, Zarya.”
 He flicked his wrist and produced a flower, seemingly from the very air, “Romance.
 In the old sense of the word.”
 The man smiled widely and looked towards his companion, “And what is adventure but another word for trouble?
 Its trouble people want.”